 The Jones Act is a federal statute that allows an injured maritime employee, including cruise ship employees, oil rig workers, fishing boat workers and others, to sue his or her employer for any damages that the employee suffers as a result of an injury.
 The recovery can include money for pain and suffering, past and future medical expenses, past and future loss of wages and fringe benefits, and any other damages that you have suffered.

-At Heintz & Becker, our maritime lawyers representing injured seamen and maritime workers throughout Florida.
+At Heintz & Becker, our maritime lawyers represent injured seamen and maritime workers throughout Florida.
 Our maritime attorneys work with experts in all fields, including Coast Guard regulations, marine safety and industry standards, marine engineering and vessel navigation.

 You only have one chance to have your Jones Act or maritime claim handled properly.
 Trust your case to attorneys who know how to handle such claims.

-If You Were Injured While Boating, Contact an Experienced Maritime Injury Lawyer
+If You Were Injured While Boating, Contact An Experienced Maritime Injury Lawyer

-To discuss possible litigation surrounding a Jet Ski or boat accident, contact a maritime lawyer at the Sarasota area law firm of Heintz & Becker in Bradenton today and schedule a free consultation.
+To discuss possible litigation surrounding a Jet Ski or boat accident, contact a maritime lawyer at the Sarasota-area law firm of Heintz & Becker in Bradenton today and schedule a free consultation.
 We have obtained many significant verdicts and settlements on behalf of our past clients and can help you too.
 To reach us now, call 941-748-2916.